 REFERENCES

 (Word Style "TF_References_Section").
 References are placed at the end of the manuscript.
 Authors are responsible for the accuracy and completeness of all references.
 Examples of the recommended formats for the various reference types can be found at http://pubs.acs.org/page/4authors/index.html.
-Detailed information on reference style can be found in The ACS Style Guide, available from Oxford Press.Cite:
+Detailed information on reference style can be found in The ACS Style Guide, available from Oxford Press.

+1.Zou H, Hastie T. Regularization and variable selection via the elastic net[J].
+Journal of the Royal Statistical Society: Series B (Statistical Methodology), 2005, 67(2): 301-320.

+Cite:

 Zou, Hui; Hastie, Trevor (2005).
 "Regularization and Variable Selection via the Elastic Net".
 Journal of the Royal Statistical Society, Series B: 301–320.